 How Cedars-Sinai Predicts Number of COVID-19 Patients

-When the novel coronavirus started spreading across the U.S., hospital leaders were faced with a unique challenge: How could they accurately forecast the number of patients who would need hospitalization when no one knew what to expect from this new disease?
+When the novel coronavirus started spreading across the U.S., hospital leaders were faced with a unique challenge: How could they accurately forecast the number of patients who would need hospitalization when no one knew what to expect from this new virus?

 At Cedars-Sinai, the medical center's data science team fielded dozens of questions from administrators throughout the hospital—all looking for guidance as to what the coming weeks might bring.